BenjaminMorel/VSEat-C-ASP.net/Guide_HowToUseValaisEat.md

 - The first part of the page display all product that were in your cart with their price and quantity.
 - From this page you can delete on product or remove all product of your cart.
 In the second part of the page you need to choose a delivery time (the page will force you to choose a time that is a quarter (15,30,45,00) and that is between) 9:00 and 22:00, the code will then check that the time has not already pass today and that it's in more than 30 minutes) you then need to choose a delivery address (the code will also check that this address is in the same region as the one where the restaurant is, if it's not the case the page will reload with an error message explaining you your mistake).
 - Finally, if everything is correct the order will be added to the database and the concerning restaurant will now see it in his page).
-- You also have a contact us button on the layout that let you send us a comment about the website or any other problem, you can enter your information and send the form.
-We used a backend platform that will notify us that we received a new feedback (you can try it and we will respond you ;) )
+- You also have a contact us button on the layout that let you send us a comment about the website or any other problem, you can enter your information (not mandatory to have a real email address, the one used for the account works fine) and send the form.
+We used a backend platform that will notify us that we received a new feedback and send it to our real address (you can try it and we will respond you ;) )

 ### Delivery staff - Credentials: EMAIL staff@valaiseat.ch PASSWORD password